dcersos1/London_Temperature_Forecasting/README.md

 # London Temperature Forecasting

-This project was conducted by Adam Cersosimo, Jibin Solomon, Owen Hovey, and Daniel Cersosimo
+This project was conducted by Adam Cersosimo, Daniel Cersosimo, Jibin Solomon, and Owen Hovey

 Roles: